 Section was formerly classified to section 15511 of Title 42, The Public Health and Welfare, prior to editorial reclassification and renumbering as this section.

 § 21112.
 Establishment of State-based administrative complaint procedures to remedy grievances

-(a) Establishment of State-based administrative complaint procedures to remedy grievances administrative complaint procedures which meet the requirements of paragraph (2).
+(a) Establishment of State-based administrative complaint procedures to remedy grievances

 (1) Establishment of procedures as condition of receiving funds